Update Dec 9, 2020

 The Food and Agriculture Organization of the United Nations (FAO) published “2030, Food, Agriculture and rural development in Latin America and the Caribbean” showing the impacts of UPFs on health.
 (27 pages)

 In conclusion we would like to underline that breastfeeding is feeding an unprocessed food.
-Compared to breastfeeding and all its nutrients and protective factors, feeding a baby with formula or breastmilk substitutes which are UPFs may have negative impact on baby’s health and development.
+Compared to breastfeeding and all its nutrients and protective factors, feeding a baby with formula or breastmilk substitutes which are ultra processed foods UPFs may have negative impact on baby’s health and development.

 Les dangers des aliments ultra-transformés